 because of the number of recent cases of whooping cough in younger babies.

-This vaccine is available to women who are between 28 and 38 weeks pregnant.
+This vaccine is available to women who 20 weeks pregnant.

 Please contact the surgery and make an appointment with our nurse if you wish to have this.